ConnectSDK/SmartHomeSampleriOS/ACKNOWLEDGMENTS.md

-# Acknowledgements
+# Acknowledgments

-Sample Smart home application uses the following frameworks and libraries
+Sample Smart Home application uses the following frameworks and libraries:

 ## [Belkin Wemo SDK](http://developers.belkin.com/wemo/sdk)

 Please read ["Terms and conditions of use"](http://developers.belkin.com/wemo/sdk)

 ## [Nuance Dragon Mobile SDK](http://nuancemobiledeveloper.com/public/index.php)

-NUANCE MOBILE DEVELOPER PROGRAM LICENSE AND HOSTING SERVICES AGREEMENT THIS NUANCE MOBILE DEVELOPERS PROGRAM LICENSE AND HOSTING SERVICES AGREEMENT ("AGREEMENT") IS BETWEEN YOU AND NUANCE COMMUNICATIONS, INC., ("NUANCE").
+NUANCE MOBILE DEVELOPER PROGRAM LICENSE AND HOSTING SERVICES AGREEMENT

+THIS NUANCE MOBILE DEVELOPERS PROGRAM LICENSE AND HOSTING SERVICES AGREEMENT ("AGREEMENT") IS BETWEEN YOU AND NUANCE COMMUNICATIONS, INC., ("NUANCE").
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A COMPANY OR OTHER ENTITY, YOU REPRESENT THAT YOU ARE THE EMPLOYEE OR AGENT OF SUCH COMPANY (OR OTHER